ssrdio/SecureBank/README.md

 SecureBank is a FinTech application which contains all OWASP TOP 10 security vulnerabilities along with some other security flaws found in real-world applications.

+You can read more about SecureBank and OWASP top 10 vulnerabilities [here](https://ssrd.gitbook.io/securebank/).

 ![alt text](preview.gif "SecureBankPreview")

 # Setup